 This park can be accessed by bus from Bubaigawara Station.
 The grounds are mostly flat with wide paths, so wheelchair users can move around freely.
-The rides have bus and tram displays that you can see and touch. ¥ Park: Free entry Go-karts (children only): ¥100/lap ☑ Park: Unrestricted Go-karts: 10:00 - 16:30 ☑ Park: Unrestricted Go-karts: Tuesdays, bad weather Fuchu Municipal Museum KYODONOMORI Fuchu Municipal Museum KYODONOMORI is a general museum with premises three times the size of the Tokyo Dome.
+The rides have bus and tram displays that you can see and touch. ¥ Park: Free entry Go-karts (children only): ¥100/lap ☑ Park: Unrestricted Go-karts: 10:00 - 16:30 ☑ Park: Unrestricted Go-karts: Tuesdays.
+Rain and bad weather Fuchu Municipal Museum KYODONOMORI Fuchu Municipal Museum KYODONOMORI is a general museum with premises three times the size of the Tokyo Dome.
 In the museum's permanent exhibition halls and restored buildings, visitors can learn by experiencing Fuchu's traditional history. culture, and nature.
 The planetarium can project about 100 million stars, enabling visitors to fully enjoy a beautiful night sky just like the real thing.
-Planetarium shows change from season to season and include original programs with live commentary, programs for parents and children, and powerful video programs.
+Planetarium shows change from season to season and include original programs with live commentary. programs for parents and children, and powerful video programs.
 All programs include live explanations of the starry sky.
-The grounds are planted with a wide variety of flowering
+The grounds are planted with a wide variety

 The park and buildings are equipped with barrier-free routes.
-The map shows routes for wheelchair users plants including hydrangea and plum, enabling enjoyment of seasonal variations.
+The map shows routes for wheelchair users of flowering plants including hydrangea and plum, enabling enjoyment of seasonal variations.
 Additionally, there is the Furusato Experience Hall, where various workshops are held on days off, so you can enjoy the whole day.
-The permanent exhibition room will be closed until April 2022 due to ceiling repair work on the second floor of the main building.
-While this room is closed, please visit the exhibition corner "History, Culture and Nature of Musashi Fuchu" in the lobby on the first floor.
-TEL 042-368-7921 ¥ Museum entrance fee: ¥300 (discounts may be available for customers with impairments and their caregivers; Inquire for details.)
-There is a separate charge for the planetarium.
+The Main building (including the Planetarium) will be closed for about 10 months from Sept.
+2023 due to renovation works.
+Tel 042-368-7921 ¥ Museum entrance fee: ¥300 (discounts may be available for customers with impairments and their caregivers; Inquire for details.) \There is a separate charge for the planetarium.
 9:00 - 17:00 (admission until 16:00) Mondays (the following day if Monday is a national holiday), There may be special holidays or openings.
 Kyodo-no-Mori Tourism Product Promotion Center